Cyl0nius/FindMyIN100/README.md

 ST17H66 keyfob style:

-Even the 'cut' ST17H66 is dominated by the size of the battery:
+Even the 'cut' ST17H66 will be dominated by the size of the battery: